BestBuyAPIs/api-documentation/source/includes/products/_categorizations.md

 **categoryPath.id** | Category identifiers | string
 **categoryPath.name** | Category names | string

-The list attributes are used for specific events like Valentine's Day.
-These lists are curated by,  Best Buy merchant teams for customer visibility for a specific event or purpose.
+The list attributes are used for specific events such as Valentine's Day.
+These lists are curated by Best Buy merchant teams for customer visibility for a specific event or purpose.

 Attribute | Description | Type
 --------- | ----------- | ----